gompiler/glc/doc/exported-org-files/milestone3.md

 from the AST, and enforce some degree of correctness using Haskell's type system.
 The IR is also stack-based, and to a large extent is functionally identical to JVM bytecode, modeled in Haskell.
 We represent classes and methods as Haskell records.
-Method bodies are a list of what we call, ~IRItem~s, which are either stack instructions or labels.
+Method bodies are a list of what we call `IRItems`, which are either stack instructions or labels.

-Available stack instructions, as of this milestone, include `Add` and other binary operations, `Dup`, `Load` and `Store`, `InvokeVirtual/InvokeSpecial`, some integer-specific operations, and `Return~s.
-Instead of specifically representing equivalents of ~iadd/fadd`, `iload/aload/...`, etc., we define an `IRType` data type which can either be a bytecode primitive (integer or float) or an object reference.
+Available stack instructions, as of this milestone, include `Add` and other binary operations, `Dup`, `Load` and `Store`, `InvokeVirtual/InvokeSpecial`, some integer-specific operations, and `Return`.
+Instead of specifically representing equivalents of `iadd/fadd`, `iload/aload/...`, etc., we define an `IRType` data type which can either be a bytecode primitive (integer or float) or an object reference.
 In this way, the IR definition is kept short and similar instructions can be combined into a single Haskell constructor